achung89/react-futures/README.md

 ## Example snippets

+There are some additional examples you can reference in the `examples` folder, but for the most part other than the initial `futureArray` or `futureObject` initializer you should be able to proceed with standard javascript calls to manipulate your data.
+Here are a few examples that cover some of the edge cases in using the library.

 ### Object iteration

-Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, which is a blocking operation.
+Object iteration with native types is normally done with `Object.entries` and `Object.fromEntries`, which is a blocking operation when used with a React Futures object.
 You should instead use the new `<Future Class>.entries` and `<Future Class>.fromEntries`, which will defer evaluation until necessary.
 For example:

 ```javascript
 import { futureObject } from "react-futures";